- - - - - - - - - - -

-(14) Genesis 12:5 "And the people (nehphesh—"living beings") whom they had acquired" New King James Version ("soul" in King James Version.)
-Why were this translated people and not souls?
-The translators did not believe souls could be bought, but people could be bought.
+(14) Genesis 12:5 "And the PEOPLE (nehpheshs–"living beings") whom they had acquired" New King James Version ("soul" in King James Version.)
+Why did the New King James change this from “souls” to “people;” was it that the translators did not believe souls could be bought, but people could be bought?

-(15) Genesis 12:13 "That I (nehphesh—a "living being") may live because of you" New King James Version ("soul" in King James Version.)
-Do you wonder why this was translated, “That I may live” and not “That a soul may live?”
+(15) Genesis 12:13 "That I (nehphesh–a "living being") may live because of you" New King James Version ("soul" in King James Version.)
+Do you wonder why this was changed from, “That a soul may live” to “That I may live”?

-(16) Genesis 14:21 "Give me the persons (nehphesh—"living beings") and take the goods" King James Version.
+(16) Genesis 14:21 "Give me the PERSONS (nehphesh–"living beings") and take the goods" King James Version.
 Can anyone give immortal souls to another person?
-Is there anyone that cannot see why nehphesh could not be translated “soul” in this passage?
+Is there anyone that cannot see why nehphesh was not translated “soul” in this passage?

 In the first nineteen times nehphesh is used it is translated “soul.”